CPJKU/deep_lda/README.rst

 Evaluation
 ~~~~~~~~~~

-For evaluating the trained models run the following commands:
+For evaluating the trained models run the following commands.
 The script will report:

 * The accuracies on train, validation and test set